sugarforever/chat-ollama/README.md

 $ docker compose up
 ```

+As `ChatOllama` is running within a docker container, you should set Ollama server to `http://host.docker.internal:11434` in the Settings section, assuming your Ollama server is running locally with default port.

 Make sure you initialize the SQLite database as below if you are launching the dockerized `ChatOllama` for the first time:

 ```shell